octobercms/docs/2.x/services/validation.md

 #### Basic Validation Example

+The first argument passed to the `make` method is the data under validation.
+The second argument is the validation rules that should be applied to the data.

 ```php
 $validator = Validator::make(
     ['name' => 'Joe'],
     ['name' => 'required|min:5']
 );
 ```

-The first argument passed to the `make` method is the data under validation.
-The second argument is the validation rules that should be applied to the data.

-#### Using Arrays to Specify Rules

 Multiple rules may be delimited using either a "pipe" character, or as separate elements of an array.